|Harbor Beach, MI|

 Work at the site resumed in May 1885.
 First, a concrete pier, forty feet wide and sixty feet long, was built atop the wooden crib.
 This concrete foundation rose ten feet above the lake and contained a circular cellar with a depth of seven feet and a diameter of sixteen feet for the lighthouse and a second cellar for the fog signal building.
 Atop the foundation was erected a circular, cast-iron tower that rose to a height of forty-four feet, four inches.
 The lower three stories of the three-quarters-of-an-inch-thick, cast-iron tower were lined with brick and lighted by rectangular windows, while the fourth-story, watchroom and lantern room were lined with wood and illuminated by porthole windows.
 The tower gently tapers from a diameter of twenty-two feet at its base, to eighteen feet at the parapet.

-The lighthouse’s daymark was originally a brown tower with a black lantern room, and the characteristic of its light was fixed white varied every ninety seconds by a red flash.
+The lighthouse’s daymark was originally a brown tower with a black lantern room, and the characteristic of the light was fixed white varied every ninety seconds by a red flash.
 Two panels with ruby screens revolved around the outside of a fixed, fourth-order lens to produce the red flashes.
 The revolutions were controlled by a Stevens clockwork mechanism, powered by a weight that passed through the floor of the lantern room and down a fifteen-foot-long drop tube.

 The steam fog signals were housed in a building situated three feet north of the tower.
 The building measured twenty-two by twenty-nine feet, and its framed roof and walls were lined, inside and out, by iron and filled with lime and sawdust.
 The ten-inch steam whistle sounded a five-second blast every thirty seconds during periods of reduced visibility.
 The fog signal was typically in use for about 175 hours each year, consuming around fifteen tons of coal, but in 1886, the steam whistles were in operation for 636 hours.